-On an absolute basis, the Strategy saw positive contributions from four of the eight sectors in which it was invested in the first quarter, with the electric sector the standout positive contributor and energy infrastructure and rail making strong contributions as well.
+On an absolute basis, the Strategy saw positive contributions from four of the eight sectors in which it was invested in the first quarter, with the electric sector the standout positive contributor and energy infrastructure, rail and toll roads the other positive contributors.
 The main detractors were renewables and communications.

-Relative to the S&P Global Infrastructure Index and on a U.S. dollar basis, the Strategy underperformed in the first quarter, driven primarily by overweights to the renewables and communications sectors (the latter with no holdings in the index), and stock selection in the gas and water sectors.
-Conversely, stock selection in the renewables and rail sectors and a lack of exposure to ports proved beneficial.
+Relative to the S&P Global Infrastructure Index and on a U.S. dollar basis, the Strategy underperformed in the first quarter, driven primarily by overweights to the rail and renewables sectors and stock selection in the energy infrastructure and airports sectors.
+Conversely, stock selection in the rail, renewables and toll roads sectors proved beneficial.

-On an individual stock basis, the top contributors to absolute returns in the quarter were Constellation Energy, Eversource Energy, Entergy, Ferrovial and Gibson Energy.
-The main detractors were EDP, American Tower, Pennon Group, Crown Castle and Enel.
+On an individual stock basis, the top contributors to absolute returns in the quarter were Constellation Energy, Ferrovial, CSX, Gibson Energy and Aeroports De Paris.
+The main detractors were EDP, American Tower, PG&E, Fraport and Severn Trent.

-In addition to portfolio activity discussed above, we exited our positions in Australian toll road operator Transurban, Australian gas utility APA Group and U.S. electric utility Edison International.
+During the quarter we initiated a position in Brazilian electric utility Equatorial Energia.
+We also exited our positions in Australian toll road operator Transurban and U.S. electric utility PPL Corporation.